 One of the strengths of this web browser is the variety of extensions that help to facilitate the work on the Internet.

-Despite the benefits of Firefox, you may want to uninstall the browser because it has started to work slowly, or you just need to reinstall it.
 In this article, we will explain how to get rid of Firefox on your Mac completely and safely.

 How to uninstall Firefox manually